LinaGomez-lab/Project-EDA-and-Customer-Segmentation/README.md

 ### **Data Description**

 The dataset includes 1,898 food orders placed by 1,200 unique customers in New York City.
-These orders were made on weekdays, weekends, or both, spanning 14 different cuisine types and involving 178 restaurants.
+These orders were made on weekdays, weekends, or both, covering 14 different cuisine types and involving 178 restaurants.

 ### **Data Dictionary**